httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## HMAC {#hmac}

 The "HMAC" HTTP Authentication Scheme uses symmetric cryptography.
-User agents possess a user ID and a secret key, and origin servers maintain a mapping of authorized user IDs to their associated secret key.
-When using this scheme, the "u", "p", and "h" parameters are REQUIRED.
+User agents possess a key ID and a secret key, and origin servers maintain a mapping of authorized key IDs to their associated secret key.
+When using this scheme, the "k", "p", and "h" parameters are REQUIRED.
 The TLS keying material export label for this scheme is "EXPORTER-HTTP-Unprompted-Authentication-HMAC" and the associated context is empty.
 The nonce is then HMACed using the selected HMAC algorithm and transmitted as the proof directive.

-For example, the user ID "john.doe" authenticating using HMAC-SHA-512
+For example, the key ID "basement" authenticating using HMAC-SHA-512
 {{?SHA=RFC6234}} could produce the following header field (lines are folded to fit):

 ~~~
-Unprompted-Authentication: HMAC u="am9obi5kb2U=";h=6;
+Unprompted-Authentication: HMAC k="YmFzZW1lbnQ=";h=6;
 p="SW5zZXJ0IEhNQUMgb2Ygbm9uY2UgaGVyZSB3aGljaCB0YWtl
 cyA1MTIgYml0cyBmb3IgU0hBLTUxMiEhISEhIQ=="
 ~~~